Summary

 Risk/Return Trade off

-The capital market line remains flat, confirming that it can be challenging to achieve high returns using only liquid assets.
-Real and alternatives are needed for dynamic allocation due to their diversification and return-generation features.
-Fixed-income assets maintain their role as the fundamental building blocks of multi-asset portfolios.
+The capital market line remains flatter than historical norms, confirming that it can be challenging to reach high return targets using only liquid assets.
+Real and alternative assets need to be considered for allocations with a more aggressive risk profile, due to their diversification and return-generation features.
+In addition, fixed-income assets are fundamental to guarantee stable income in multi-asset portfolios.

 Return Contributions